dra2020/rdapy/docs/_pages/scoring.md

 --by-district path/to/by-district.jsonl
 ```

-To keep the plan-level scores a simple CSV, this script "flattens" the hierarchical JSONL format
+To keep the plan-level scores a simple CSV, this script "flattens" the hierarchical JSONL format into a CSV file.
-making field names by combining the dataset keys and metric names with a period, e.g., `E_16-20_COMP.estimated_seats`.
+By default, the field names are simply the name of the metrics.
+However, if you specify the `--prefixes` option
+or there are multiple election datasets scored, this script prefixes the metric names with the dataset key,
+e.g., `E_16-20_COMP.estimated_seats`.

 If you want output in a different format, you can process the output of the `score.py` script
 with a different script-let or directly, e.g., using `jq`.